Blog / Outsourcing Foundations

 Start with the work you can name

 McKinsey Global Institute estimated that knowledge workers spend 28% of the workweek on email and almost 20% looking for internal information.
-That is why the best starter lane often looks boring.
-If someone can remove status chasing, file searching, and follow-up formatting, the founder gets attention back quickly.
+Start with the ordinary work that creates that drag: status chasing, file searching, and follow-up formatting.
+Those tasks can give the founder time back without asking a new assistant to make risky calls.

 Turn the lane into a one-page role

 Write the role in plain language.
 A useful version might say: "Keep sales follow-up, calendar scheduling, and CRM notes current so no active lead goes quiet for more than 1 business day."
-That sentence gives the assistant a job to protect, not a pile of miscellaneous chores.
+It tells the assistant what matters instead of handing over a random list.

 The role page should include 1 mission, 3 to 5 ownership areas, tools, expected hours, response windows, and the first 30-day outcome.
 For example, a 12-hour-per-week operations assistant might own daily inbox labels, 20 CRM updates, 5 scheduling replies, and a Friday admin summary by 3 p.m.

 Do not build a huge SOP library before the first hire.
-Build 3 workflows the assistant will use in week one.
-Each one needs a trigger, inputs, steps, finished output, quality check, and escalation rule.
+Build 3 work processes the assistant will use in week one.
+Each one needs a trigger, inputs, steps, finished result, quality check, and ask-for-help rule.
 Add screenshots or a 5-minute clip if the work happens inside software.

 Use real examples.
-For inbox triage, include 10 emails and show the label, priority, and next action.
+For inbox sorting, include 10 emails and show the label, priority, and next action.
 For CRM cleanup, show 5 before-and-after records.
-For report formatting, include one finished report and one rejected report with comments.
-Examples shorten training because they remove interpretation.
+Let the assistant see the same type of email, record, or report before you assign live work.

 Set access and red-line rules before day one